 Assign Property Manager as “Canadian Agent”

-Due to the intricacies involved in property taxes, income tax on rental income, and withholding tax requirements, a non-resident property owner would be wise to hire a property management firm and legally list them as their Canadian agent.
+Due to the intricacies involved in property taxes, income tax on rental income, and withholding tax requirements on rent paid to non-residents, a non-resident property owner would be wise to hire a property management firm and legally list them as their Canadian agent.
 They can take care of filing all the necessary forms to ensure that the owner will pay the CRA for everything due on time.

 Under section 216 of the Income Tax Act, you can choose to have your non-resident tax withheld on your net rental income instead of on the gross amount by having your agent in Canada complete form NR6 and file it with the CRA.
 You will have to send the firm on or before every January 1 or before the first rental payment is due.